 Hauraki District Sustainable Living Info

 Hauraki District Council is a new member of the Sustainable Living Programme (Future Living Skills).
-The Council want to encourage you to sign up and use the fantastic free resources available through this programme.
+The Council want to encourage you to sign up to use the fantastic free resources available through this programme.

 Keep up to date with environmental news at Hauraki District Council - there's an Enviro Matters page set up on the Council website.